jonhjelm/docs-and-training/code_examples/Python/app_simple/README.md

-Python example for a CloudFlow application
+Python example for a SemWES application
 ==========================================

-This is the simplest possible example of a CloudFlow application service written in Python.
+This is the simplest possible example of a SemWES application service written in Python.

 It contains a Python-based SOAP service which exposes a single method called `showDialog`.
-This method fits the workflow manager's expectations for a CloudFlow application and can therefore be registered in the workflow editor.
+This method fits the workflow manager's expectations for a SemWES application and can therefore be registered in the workflow editor.
 When called, this method delivers a static HTML website which simply contains a button to continue the workflow.